 We make a lot of smoothies in our house.
 And while most of them are actually not green, they are a nutritious answer to quick weekday breakfasts and snacks.
 The key, of course, is what goes into them.
 I always include fruits and/or vegetables, a protein/calcium source (milk, soy milk, almond milk, yogurt, kefir, and so on), and other healthy add-ins such as almonds, sunflower seeds, oats, and flax meal.

 Having assorted frozen and fresh seasonal fruits and vegetables on hands makes for effortless smoothies.
 I keep a bag of bananas in the freezer since they do wonders for a smoothie’s texture, regardless of flavor.
 When the bananas in my fruit bowl start to go brown, I peel them first and into the freezer bag they go.

 For the adventurous among you (and those not afraid of a little texture), here is what goes into Rosie’s green drink: 1 cup loosely packed kale, 1/3 cup loosely packed parsley leaves, 2 small apples, cored and roughly chopped, 2/3 cup apple juice, 1 tablespoon fresh lemon juice.

-For those not quite up for “the swamp”, this Passion Fruit Raspberry Bliss is easy on the tastebuds.
-It comes from the pages of Super-Charged Smoothies by the Corpening sisters.
-And for tips on ordering smoothies on the road, head on over here.
+For those not quite up for “the swamp”, this Passion Fruit Raspberry Smoothie is easy on the tastebuds.
+It’s adapted from the pages of Super-Charged Smoothies by the Corpening sisters.

 Passion Berry Bliss Smoothie